Oyemahak/Playground/README.md

 # Playground
-I Gonna create multiple fun games in this folder for sure.
+I'm adding multiple fun games in this repo..